-If your support engineer is an OEM employee (not a sub-contract engineer – see Myth #4 above), his/her technical expertise does not automatically reflect a greater level of knowledge or skill.
-By prioritizing the development and sale of new equipment, OEMs tend to invest less in training and resources for support.
+If your support engineer is an OEM employee (not a sub-contract engineer – see Myth 4 above), their technical expertise does not automatically reflect a greater level of knowledge or skill.
+By prioritising the development and sale of new equipment, OEMs tend to invest less in training and resources for support.
 Executing top-notch service can take a back seat to sales.

 For engineers who can bring additional skills and experience to the table, you should be looking for a company with a business model focused on service.
 Downtime is too costly to go with second-best.
-Which is why reputable third-party maintenance providers’ engineers have the ability and extensive internal resources to successfully support a variety of OEM equipment.
+Which is why reputable third-party maintenance providers’ engineers have the ability and extensive internal resources to support a variety of OEM equipment successfully.

 Why does a comprehensive approach to problem-solving matter?
 It cuts down on delays, which means more uptime.

-- An OEM engineer is only authorized to fix problems within certain parameters.
-If the cause of the problem is in question, time is wasted on deciding who will fix it.
-If the problem is with another brand of gear, the OEM engineer cannot step up.
+An OEM engineer is only authorised to fix problems within certain parameters.
+If the cause of the problem is in question, time is wasted on deciding who will resolve it.
+If the problem is with another brand of equipment, the OEM engineer cannot step up.

-- A third-party support engineer is empowered to solve a broader range of issues that fall into the “gray area.”
-Downtime is the common enemy and all efforts are directed on returning you to a fully operational status.
+A third-party support engineer is empowered to solve a broader range of issues that fall into the “grey area”.
+Downtime is the common enemy and all efforts are directed to returning you to a fully operational status.

-Training and experience build expertise.
+Takeaway: Training and experience build expertise.
 When comparing your options, don’t hesitate to ask for specifics.
-What type of storage training and experience does the OEM vs. third-party maintenance have that can benefit your data center?
+What type of storage training and experience does the OEM vs. third-party maintenance have that can benefit your data centre?

 FACT: This old-school way of thinking is well outdated.
 Third-party support providers typically provide better service than the OEM.

-In the data center, you need more than just a cost advantage.
+In the data centre, you need more than just a cost advantage.
 You need service that translates into less downtime, fewer headaches and more flexibility to meet the demands you’re facing.